DashBarkHuss/DFL-Colab/README.md

 ### **Getting Started**
 1. Download the repo
-2. Upload DFL_Colab_Newb.ipynb in this to your Google Drive and open in Google Colab.
+2. Upload DFL_Colab_Newb.ipynb to your Google Drive and open in Google Colab.

 I've added extra explanations and code within the Jupyter Notebook file to help newbies get started.